Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Thanks for Thanksgiving by Julie Markes

 Thanksgiving is the perfect time to consider all that we are thankful for.
 We have all been blessed with so many wonderful things.
 However, everyone tends to stick to the basics of family, food, and your home when thinking of things to be thankful for during the month of November.
-I love how helps children to understand that there's so much more to be thankful for than just the basics. this author
+I love how this author helps children to understand that there's so much more to be thankful for than just the basics.

 Bear Says Thanks by Karma Wilson

-The bear wants to show his animal friends how thankful he is for them, but he doesn't have any food or presents to give them.
+The bear in this story wants to show his animal friends how thankful he is for them, but he doesn't have any food or presents to give them.
 Is all hope lost?
 Should he just give up?
 Nope.
 He decides that he can go fishing and gather food for his friends to make a big feast for them.
 He invites everyone over to share the food he has caught, but it turns out that everyone else was just as thankful for him and brought their own gifts.
 Your child is going to love how this book turns out.
-We sure did! in this story
+We sure did!

 Thanksgiving in the Woods by Phyllis Alsdurf